Upgrading to Jakarta

 Replace Third-Party Dependencies

-Your final step in getting your project to compile (so you can test it) is to replace third-party .jars the source formatter couldn’t replace with their Jakarta counterparts.
+Your final step in getting your project to compile (so you can test it) is to replace third-party .jars the Jakarta upgrade tool couldn’t replace with their Jakarta counterparts.
 Here, Liferay can only give you guidance on how to proceed.
-There are three steps you can take, in order of most preferable to least preferable (and unsupported):
+There are two steps you can take; the first is preferable and supported, but the second is an unsupported last resort:

-1. Substitute a Jakarta-specific version of the .jar for the old javax version.
-If that’s not possible, find a replacement and modify your code to use it.
+version.
+If that’s not possible, find a replacement and modify your code to use it. -

 Substitute or Replace Obsolete Jars with Jakarta Counterparts